Yolinux.com Tutorial

 • /usr/share/doc/packages/xerces-c-doc/

-Because the development libraries and include files are located in the regular system areas expected by the compiler, the only linker flag required is "-lxerces-c"
+The RPM installation will place the development libraries and include files in the regular system areas expected by the compiler, thus the only linker flag required is "-lxerces-c" when developing with the Xerces-c libraries.

 Programming with Xerces-C: